tchx84/bundletools/README.md

     It will list all the bundles that matches the expression, and will remove the bundles from the corresponding bundles directory, after confirmation.

+4. Make an inventory of all activities provided:

+    ```
+    ./helpers/inventory.py --path /path/to/bundles/
+    ```

+    It will output, in CVS format, the list of activities.
+This includes the activity bundle_id and name.